 The exemption can also be used by live music venues who make master recordings for sale or distribution.
 For more information on how live music venues can be exempt from Texas sales tax for some of their sound reinforcement purchases, please see "Sales Tax Exemptions Available to Live Music Venues Used as Recording Studios."

-Qualifying Machinery, Equipment & Supplies
+Qualifying Machinery, Equipment and Supplies

 Acoustic guitars, amplifiers, analog multitrack recorders, analog 2-channel recorders, cassette decks, CD recorders and players, compressors, computers, cue systems, DAT recorders, DI boxes, digital converters, digital delays, digital multitrack recorders, digital 2-track recorders, drums, effects, electronic drums, electric guitars, electric keyboards, equalizers, exciters, headphones, interface harnesses, keyboards, limiters, microphones, microphone pre-amps, mixing consoles, multi-effects units, noise fighters, noise reduction equipment, percussion, pianos, power conditioners, pre-amps, reverbs, sampling equipment, synthesizers and sound modules, sequencers, sound effects, sound reinforcement, spatial processors, stereo panners, studio monitors, synchronizers, transformers, turntables, video studio monitors and violins.
 This group also includes items such as sheet music, batteries, track sheets and all formats of recording tape used in the recording process.

 151.3185.
 Property Used in the Production of Motion Pictures or Video or Audio Recordings and Broadcasts, states that:

 (a) The sale, lease, or rental or storage, use, or other consumption of the following items are exempted from the taxes imposed by this chapter: